anand-gangadharan-infosys/shopquiz/README.md

 `java -jar quick-simulate-1.0.jar -c SampleRun.txt -v info` if you want to trace execution.

-* I have created a Docker container to run this as.
+* I have created a Docker container to run this as well.
 Of course you need Docker running in your computer.
 In that case just run the `platform-setup.sh`.
 This will spin a ubuntu docker container with all this app build and run necessities, pulling it from GitHub and build it.
-You just need to exec into the container and at /root you have a run.sh waiting for you.
+You just need to exec into the container and at `/root` you have a `run.sh` waiting for you.
 `docker exec -it <containerId> /bin/bash`
 * Import the project to eclipse as an eclipse maven project.
 You have the option to run it in Eclipse now.